moorepants/dissertation/davisbicycle.rst

 .. todo:: talk about how bearings may not remove all cross talk

-Steering torque has been measured in relatively few instances of bicycle experiments and not many more for motorcycles.
-Of these, very few prove that their design wasn't susceptible to cross talk and for the small torque control used in typical bicycle control (i.e. less than 10 Nm, but the majority less than 5 Nm).
-Most of these designs measure the torque somewhere inbetween the rider hand interface and the ground contact point.
-This is an acceptly maybe ideal way to measure the steer torque, but no one has accounted for the dynamic inertial effects of the front frame above or below the sensor.
-[Everste2009]_ is the only design which mitigates this issue.
+Steering torque has been measured in relatively few instances of bicycle experiments and not all that many more for motorcycles.
+Of these, very few prove that their design is measures a pure rider applied steer torque.
+This is more consequential for bicycles than motorcycles because the small torques used in typical bicycle control are certainly less than 10 Nm with the majority less than 5 Nm.
+[Ouden2011]_, in particular, showed how sensitive the torque measurements are to other handlebar loads.
+Also, most of these designs measure the torque somewhere in between the rider hands and the ground contact point.
+This is a physically ideal way to measure the steer torque, but no one has accounted for the dynamic inertial effects of the front frame above or below the sensor.
+[Everste2010]_ may be the only design which mitigates this issue.
+I'll show later in this chapter that for maneuvers that require large steer angular accelerations, that this is a significant additive effect.

 With these previous works in mind, I wanted to develop a very accurate steer torque measurement system for our bicycle.
-If you are intersted in extracting the "pure torque" applied by the rider to control the bicycle for model validation purposes, it is critical to this measurement correct.
+If one is interested in extracting the "pure torque" applied by the rider to control the bicycle for model validation purposes, it is critical to take care of several important details.

+Another thing to note is the differences in magnitudes of steer torques in the bicycle models as compared to the bicycle experiments.
+The steer torque used to control the various models presented are much lower than the measured values.
+This implies that there may be some missing components of torque in the models, especially with respect to tire interactions with the ground.

-I started by taking some crude steer torque measurements myself, similar to the first method presented by [Cheng2003]_, as I hadn't found any of the pre 2008 references yet.
+I started by taking some crude steer torque measurements myself, similar to the first method presented by [Cheng2003]_, as I hadn't found Cheng's paper or any of the post 2008 references yet.
 Secondly, I address the issue of the potential loads acting on the steer tube other than steer torque.
 Then I present various design ideas and the final design.
 And finally, I show the calculations to account for the inertial effects of the front frame.

 Torque Wrench Experiments
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Following Cheng's lead, we decided to do some experiments with an accurate
+Following in Cheng's footsteps, we decided to do some experiments with an
-torque wrench to get an idea of the maximum torques we would see in our
+accurate torque wrench to get an idea of the maximum torques we would see in
-experiments.
+our experiments.
 We designed a simple attachment to the steer tube that allowed
-easy connection of various torque wrenches.
-A helmet camera was mounted to the
+easy connection of various torque wrenches, Figure :ref:`figTorqueWrenchMount`.
-bicycle such that it could view the torque wrench, handlebars and speedometer
+A helmet camera was mounted to the bicycle such that it could view the torque
-relative to the bicycle frame.
-The torque wrench had a range from 0 to 8.5 Nm
+wrench, handlebars and speedometer relative to the bicycle frame, Figure
+:ref:`figTorqueWrenchCamera`.
+The torque wrench (CDI Torque Products 751LDIN)
-and a +/- 2% accuracy of full scale (+/- 0.17 Nm) for static measurements.
-The
+had a range from 1.7 to 8.5 Nm and a :math:`\pm 2\%` accuracy of full scale
+(:math:`\pm 0.17` Nm) for static measurements, Figure
-bicylce speed was held constant by an electric hub motor (i.e. no pedaling).
+:ref:`figTorqueWrenchFace`.
+The bicycle speed was maintained by an electric hub

-.. todo:: add type of torque wrench
+motor (i.e.  no pedaling).

+.. figTorqueWrenchMount:

 .. figure:: figures/davisbicycle/torque-wrench-mount.*
+   :width: 3in

    figTorqueWrenchMount

    The mounting bracket for the torque wrenches.
 The lower portion clamps to a
    1 1/8" steer tube and the upper portion clamps of a 1/4" socket end.

+.. figTorqueWrenchFace:

 .. figure:: figures/davisbicycle/torque-wrench-face.*
+   :width: 4in

    figTorqueWrenchFace

    The dial indicator face of the torque wrench which reads out in inch pounds
    and newton meters.

+.. figTorqueWrenchCamera:

 .. figure:: figures/davisbicycle/torque-wrench-camera.*
+   :width: 4in

    figTorqueWrenchCamera

    The complete setup with the frame mounted helmet camera.

-.. todo:: size the torque wrench images

 We recorded video data for two riders performing seven different maneuvers:
 straight run into tracking a half circle of radius 6 and 10 meters, tracking a